flowr-analysis/flowr/wiki/[Query] Inspect Exceptions of Functions.md

-_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-08-24, 07:43:32 UTC (v2.14.3), please do not edit directly._
+_<span title="an overview of flowR's query API">Generated</span> from '[wiki-query.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-query.ts "src/documentation/wiki-query.ts")' on 2026-09-10, 07:04:46 UTC (v2.15.8), do not edit directly._
 <h2 id="Inspect Exceptions of Functions Query">Inspect Exceptions of Functions Query&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Query-API">overview</a>]</sup></h2>

 Determine whether functions throw exceptions (known to flowR)\
 _This query is requested with the type `inspect-exception`._\
 Run in the REPL: `:query @inspect-exception [(<crit>;...)] <code | file://path>`

 With this query you can identify which functions in the code throw exceptions (known to flowR).